tmoreton/trckfi/outstatic/content/posts/is-your-mindset-keeping-you-broke.md

 ## More Money Doesn't Solve Our All Our Issues

 How many times we find ourselves in a situation where we feel more money would solve it all?
-And then more money comes... and we find ourselves again needing more?
+And then more money comes… and we find ourselves again needing more?

 I'm a firm believe that the solution to our money problems is not money but actually our money mindsets.
 Let's unpack this because, I know it's confusing.